CSS-Tricks/MovingBoxes/README.markdown

 * Version 1.6 (10/22/2010)

     * Added `buildNav` option, which if true will build navigation links which will contain panel numbers by default.
     * Added `navFormatter` option.
 This is an optional setting which can contain a function that returns a value for each tab index.
-See formatting navigation link text instructions above.
+See formatting navigation link text examples above.
     * Added `tooltipClass` option which will be added to the navigation links, but only if a `navFormatter` function exists.
 Also note that the title attribute will be empty unless.the link text is hidden using a negative text-indent css class.
     * Added `panelTitle` option to target the title tag inside the MovingBoxes panel.
 Selectors or multiple tags can be included (e.g. 'h1, h2.title').
     * Added `panelText` option to target the text content of the MovingBoxes panel.
 This too can include a selector or multiple tags (e.g. 'p.wrap, div').
     * Added the CSS class `current` to the expanded panel & updated the CSS to change the cursor to a pointer in non-"current" panels.
+    * Thanks again to dlopez2000 for suggestions and code samples :)

 * Version 1.5.1 (10/15/2010)
     * Added `fixedHeight` option, which if true will set the overall slider height to the tallest panel.